6 Mexico City Museums You Must Visit

 5 National Museum of Anthropology

-Once you’ve gone to several of these historic sites and communities where they’re still making and selling these textiles and jewelry and pottery, the museum feels removed.
+Once you’ve gone to several of these historic sites and communities where they’re still making and selling these textiles and jewelry and pottery, the museum feels fabricated.
 But, it also gives you the details and history you won’t find in an afternoon strolling the pyramids or other sites.

-6 Teothuacan
+6 Teotihuacan

-Read more on my Mexico stories page here.
+Read more Mexico stories here.

 Let’s Connect on Social Media and Email